imagej/imagej.github.io/pages/Source_code.md

 3. Type `mvn` from the top-level directory.

-Advanced instructions for building, or modifying, the source code are available for specific development environments: %Replace% IDEs
-%Replace% Note that these tutorials are targeted towards [ImageJ](ImageJ "wikilink"), but would apply to any Maven-based project.
+Advanced instructions for building, or modifying, the source code are available for specific development environments: {% include ides %} Note that these tutorials are targeted towards [ImageJ](ImageJ "wikilink"), but would apply to any Maven-based project.

 ## Javadocs

-%Replace% JavadocSection %Replace%
+{% include javadocsection %}

 ## Running ImageJ1 unit tests